maxrousseau/pfla/paper/paper.md

 matrices for the different groups being compared.
 Finally through statistical shape analysis, the groups are tested for the presence of statistical differences in shapes or other analyses of interest to the researcher.

-One of the main advantages of using this method for clinical image analysis is that the landmarks will be automatically placed by the software, allowing us to standardise and greatly speed up the measurement procedures.
-The computer program  written in the python and R[@r] programming languages using the OpenCV[@opencv] and Dlib[@dlib09] libraries as well as the publicly available facial annotation tool by [@sagonas13]
-We will then store the
-coordinates of these landmarks in a two dimensional matrix using a csv type file for later use in our statistical analysis.

-As the objective of this paper are both to describe a package applying specific trained models and statistical analysis and presenting the broader outline of a framework for facial analysis, it is important to understand that algorithms can be interchanged(i.e. YOLO[@redmon16]) and the R script modified to suit the needs of a particular study.

 The \_\_init\_\_.py file comprises of the main method calls while the different classes are stored in the fcn/ directory.
 Under this directory, we find: